Linus4/eldritchinstinct/eldritch-instinct-srd.md

 **Luck**: Used to resist misfortune, and to determine if you notice little details and warning signs.

-As a PC's WIL or CON change, adjust their HP, MP and Fortitude according to the rules in character creation.
+As a PC's WIL or CON change, adjust their HP and MP according to the rules in character creation.

 ### Saves